mauriciovigolo/keycloak-angular/docs/features.md

 ### Purpose

 The `withAutoRefreshToken` feature automatically manages the Keycloak token refresh process and handles session inactivity.
-It ensures the token is refreshed based on user activity, improving session stability and reducing the risk of token expiration.
+It helps maintain session stability by refreshing the token based on user activity, reducing the risk of unexpected token expiration.

+The check is triggered when `keycloak-js` attempts to update the token, following the configuration defined on the Keycloak server.
+If the session timeout has passed the configured threshold, the user will be logged out.
+Otherwise, the token will be refreshed.

+This feature is particularly useful because the authorization token is not automatically renewed unless there is an explicit request to update it.

 ### Key Features